tomuta/debian-mini-odroid-c1/README.md

 * SSH host keys are generated and saved permanently on first boot
 * Automatic mounting of USB storage devices using usbmount

+## TODO:
+* Move parts or all of /var to tmpfs:
+  * can't create /var/lib/dhcp/dhclient.eth0.leases: Read-only file system
+* apt-get update doesn't work unless you remount,rw / first, even though there is a hook in /etc/apt/apt.conf.d/00autoremount that should be doing this...

 ## Prerequisites:
 On a Ubuntu system, make sure the following packages are installed:
 > sudo apt-get install build-essential wget git lzop u-boot-tools binfmt-support qemu qemu-user-static debootstrap